 5.2 Potential System Locations

-The primary location for a microgrid identified by the CNMI Project Team is in the southwest corner of the landfill property (Figure 36).
-The existing generator is located here (yellow rectangle) and power distribution lines already serve this site.
+The primary location for a microgrid identified by the project team is in the southwest corner of the landfill property (Figure 52).
+The existing generator is located here (yellow rectangle), and power distribution lines already serve this site.